giffordlabcvr/DIGS-tool/README.md

 `./digs_tool.pl –m=2 –i=[path to control file]`

 Progress is written to the terminal, and can also be monitored by issuing SQL queries against the relevant screening database.
 A screen can be stopped at any time.
 The next time the tool is restarted, it will initiate screening at the point it left off.

+Please see the [User Guide](https://github.com/giffordlabcvr/DIGS-tool/wiki) for more details.

 ## Citation